How to learn from experiences (retrospectives) - 2 min read

 retros

-Because we don’t like ambiguity, we make stories with “logical” conclusions.
-It gives a sense of safety.
-I love the term the author used: “delusional clarity”.
+Because we humans don’t like ambiguity, we make stories with “logical” conclusions.
+It gives a sense of safety that we "figured it out".

 When doing a retro, there is no way to know for sure if we took everything that happened into account (unknown unknowns).
 We may even have a preference where we wish a root cause to be (a specific person, team or a system) — and tailor our story to fit that.
-A mix of facts and assumptions.
+We sometimes mix facts and assumptions.

 What to do about this and how to learn from mistakes?